grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 ### Prepare time series

-{{% admonition type="note" %}}
-This transformation is available in Grafana 7.5.10+ and Grafana 8.0.6+.
-{{% /admonition %}}

-Prepare time series transformation is useful when a data source returns time series data in a format that isn't supported by the panel you want to use.
+Use this transformation when a data source returns time series data in a format that isn't supported by the panel you want to use.
 For more information about data frame formats, refer to [Data frames][].

 This transformation helps you resolve this issue by converting the time series data from either the wide format to the long format or the other way around.